Code-Institute-Submissions/eshop/README.md

 - Run the web app `python app.py`
 - Use a web browser to navigate to `localhost:<your chosen port>`

+## Minor Issues
+- When a admin needs to update a listing, the image field has to be re-uploaded.
+This is a known issue of Cloudinary, the 3rd party image hosting server used.
+Further enhancements in the future can be to allow existing product images to be retained when a user wants to update the listing.

 ## Credits
-- Code institues instructor Paul Chor for guidance on backend development
+- Code institues instructor Paul Chor for development guidance
 - Teaching assistant John Benedict for helping with troubleshooting of bugs
-- Reddit / Quora / Stackoverflow as project inspiration
+- Reddit / Quora / Stackoverflow as website inspiration